realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 export { Login };
 ```

-I have a input form to collect data from user and pass that data to back-end.
-After user hit the `Login` button, this `handleSubmit` function will be called.
+I have an input form to collect data from users and pass that data to back-end.
+After the user hit the `Login` button, this `handleSubmit` function will be called.

 ```jsx
 handleSubmit = e => {